39bytes/kitchen-companion/README.md

 - Import recipes automatically from any website using Spoonacular's semantic analysis
 - Get recipe recommendations based on what you currently have

-## Planned features
+## Planned Features

-- Grocery list feature
+- Grocery list
 - Keeping track of food expiration dates
-- Meal planner feature
+- Meal planner

 ## Credits and attribution